Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Numerical Simulation

 \section{Numerical Simulation}

-We evaluated our proposed algorithms on two examples.
-In the first illustrative example, we assume that half of the total number of sensors can be targeted by an attacker at every time instant.
+We evaluated our proposed algorithms using two examples.
+In the first illustrative example, we assume that an attacker can target half of the total number of sensors at every time instant.
 We illustrate the estimation algorithm and use a strategy to reduce the complexity with a minimal loss of estimation accuracy.
 In the second example of a three-story building structure, we assume redundant observability from every subset of two sensors.
-We use the CORA toolbox \cite{conf:cora} to generate our simulations.
+We use the CORA toolbox \cite{althoff2015} to generate our simulations.